NikeStyleProject/ferris-voice-assistant/README.md

 Meet "Ferris", a crab, that: <br /> Have voice commands, <br /> Can talk with you, <br /> Play games, <br /> Fix your Rust code

 # Ferris - Voice Assistant: Installation🔧
-Soon, code will be added, because I work on this version (without GUI, but when it is made, I will start working with GUI version)
+Soon, code will be added because I am working on this version for now